-While some websites like Google Search set the focus on their text fields automatically it is avoided on other websites either because the webmaster does not know that such a feature exists or because of reasons kept secret.
-Search engines should auto-focus on the main text field, period.
-While not all users tend to agree on this stance it surely becomes helpful if you perform dozens of searches in a browsing session.
+While some websites like Google Search set the focus on text fields automatically, it is not used on other websites either because the webmaster does not know that such a feature exists, or maybe to avoid user confusion when they start to type on the site.

-Filter for the setting accessibility.tabfocus.
+Search for the parameter accessibility.tabfocus.

 Changing the setting from 7 to 1 will have the desired effect.
 Pressing tab on any website will now focus the first text field on the website.